Age Range Of Toddlers | Growth, Milestones, Care

 • Language flourishes through interactive games.

-• Creativity ignites when experimenting with shapes/colors/toys.
+• Creativity ignites when experimenting with shapes, colors, toys, textures, and sounds.

 Providing safe spaces with diverse materials—from blocks to musical instruments—encourages exploration that fuels brain development profoundly during these early years.